Sassy, sweet and not afraid to work her hands to the bone. The epitome of love in action is how I would describe her.

 She would tell me about the pain and agony he was in and how it broke her heart to see him that way.
 But she was quick to always say, “The smile never left his face.”

 She knew the heartache of losing her beloved.
-My grandfather died in 1991 and she would live as a widow for the next 18 years.
+Grandpa died unexpectedly of a stroke in 1991 and she would live as a widow for the next 18 years.

 She knew the joy of grandchildren.
 She had nineteen.
 She loved us all well.
 She enjoyed having us in bunches or individually.
 She didn’t care how many or how few.
 In her mind there was always room for one more.